mbernstein9/getdata_project/README.md

 The R script will extract the folder prepared by the study authors at the UCI site.
 The final data is prepared as follows:
-  - Utilize the calculated fieeds in the "X_train" and "X_test" files, which are processed from the raw measurements by the study authors.
+  - Utilize the calculated fields in the "X_train" and "X_test" files, which are processed from the raw measurements by the study authors.
   - Merge these files, which inclue the training and test data sets for all calculated fields
   - attach the subject labels from the "subject_train" and "subject_test", which indicate the